LowPolygons/BetterRaytracer/instructions/scene_config.md

 ## Scene Configuration

-Most of the values in the scene config are mandatory, with few exceptions
+Most of the values in the scene config are mandatory, with few exceptions Any lines beginning with a square bracket are ignored

 ### Mandatory Parameters
 ```